stephangriesel/telerik-blogs/how-to-select-a-react-grid.md

 Most of the major component libraries are going to workout in your component building phase  and you may not run into performance issues until you start using some real data and interacting with it in a live environment.
 For this reason, before making any final decisions on a particular library, you should use tools like the React [Performance Tools](https://reactjs.org/docs/perf.html).

-We some amazing articles on our blog about performance including one in particular about [Profiling React Components] complete with examples of how to get started using the User Timing API.
+We have an article on the [Telerik Blog](https://www.telerik.com/blogs/) about performance including one in particular about [Profiling React Components](https://www.telerik.com/blogs/profiling-react-components-with-the-user-timing-api) complete with examples of how to get started using the User Timing API.
 Just as you would profile components you build and release yourself to production, when looking for a component library to bring into your project you should be putting those components through testing them with some of your application specific data.
 How do they perform under the situations you envision them working.

 ## Package Support